 Miss Sue Kirk MBE

-Committees: People (Chair), Finance & Audit, and Estates
+Committees: People (Chair), and Finance & Audit

 Sue lives in Boston and is proud of being educated at Park Infants’ and Junior Schools, then Kitwood Girls’ School - where she was Head Girl.

 Sue began working at 15 as a Senior Shorthand Typist in Local Government Public Health, before being promoted to community health management.
 She gained a professional qualification, moved into NHS senior management roles at District HQ, then Health Authority HQ, then was promoted to NHS Associate General Manager on a Trent Health Authority Crisis Management Team at an Acute Hospital.